 Have you ever felt your feet start to hurt on a long road trip?
 Do you sometimes notice that your foot goes numb when you've been driving for a while?
 Well, as it turns out, this isn't just a nuisance.
 And you're not alone in your pain.

 In fact, these are symptoms of a painful condition known as driver's foot.
 If left untreated, this condition can worsen over time.
 It could even leave you sore and unable to perform simple daily tasks outside of your car.

 Want to stay safe and keep on cruising?
 Let's explore what causes driver's foot to develop.
 Then, we'll review what you can do if your feet are already affected.

 What Causes Driver's Foot?

-Pain in the ball of your foot
+Pain in the ball of your foot after driving

 Does Driver's Foot Require Treatment?

-If driver's foot is only an occasional problem, you can probably manage the condition by limiting drive times and taking more frequent pit stops.
-If, however, the pain of driver's foot is affecting your ability to do your job, or is lingering outside of the car, your symptoms may be a sign of a bigger problem.
-If that's the case, come make an appointment at Tanglewood Foot Specialists for some more permanent treatment options.
-We can help stop the pain and allow you to drive comfortably once again.
+As we mentioned earlier, if driver's foot is only an occasional problem, you don't need a major treatment plan.
+In fact, you can probably manage the condition by limiting drive times and taking more frequent pit stops.
+But if the pain of driver's foot is affecting your ability to do your job, or is lingering outside of the car, your symptoms may be a sign of a bigger problem.
+And you'll never find relief unless we diagnose that underlying problem.

 So, what should you do if your heet hurt every time you drive?
 If that's the case, come make an appointment at Tanglewood Foot Specialists.
 In addition to the tips we already shared, we can suggest some more permanent treatment options.
 In that way, you can avoid driver's foot complications.
 And we can help stop the pain for good, so you can drive comfortably once again.